IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-Activities.rst

     Activity stepper.

-    The activity 'stepper' displays the list of the activities and allows to select any of the available activities.
+    The activity 'stepper' displays the list of activities and allows to select any available activity.
 And then launch the activity in the main container.

 .. note::

-    You will need to call ``checkNext`` slot in the sequencer to check if the next activity is available.
-    It can be call using the channel ``validationChannel``.
+    If you need to enable the next activity after a process in your activity, you must call the sequencer `checkNext` slot from your AppManager to check if the next activity is available.
+This slot can be call using the channel `validationChannel`.

 Example for XML based application
 **********************************